AstroUQ/ladder/README.md

 As python is the language I'm most capable in, this project is written entirely in python.
 Several packages were used extensively, including but not limited to: `numpy`, `matplotlib`, `pandas`, `multiprocessing`, and `scipy`.

+## How to use the Program
+Unless you intend to see the inner workings of the sim, the only file you would need to open is `MainSimulationFile.py`.
+To create a new dataset, just open this in your Python IDE of choice (or even just double click!), and run the program.
+This will create a new dataset in the "Datasets" folder, with a naming convention of "Sim Data {seed}", where the `seed` parameter is just the seed for the random number generating in the program.
+Once the dataset is created, you can head over to the Datasets directory and take the .txt files within to analyse that universe!

 ## Extent of Simulation
 Several real aspects of astronomy are modelled (to varying degrees of accuracy) in this simulation.
 Below is a non-exhaustive list of the physical properties that could, in theory, be derived via quantitative and qualitative means from the output data `.txt` files.
 In the likely case that I can't follow that theme, the dot points show what and how some things were simulated.
 ### Stars